silverbucket/webfinger.js/README.md

 * supports fallback to [WebFist](http://webfist.org)

-* optional uri fallback (for older services which use host-meta or host-meta.json URI endpoints)
+* optional URI fallback (for older services which use host-meta or host-meta.json URI endpoints)

 ## initialize